beaverbuilder/documentation/docs/beaver-builder/layouts/advanced-tab/html-element.md

 ## Label

 The Label option is available for all rows, columns, and modules.
-It is used to provide a concise description of the content or purpose of these rows, columns, or modules.
+It is used to provide a concise description of the content or purpose of the row, column, or module.

 Labels will appear in both the Beaver Builder user interface overlay and Outline panel once they are added, as shown below.